HRPP Institutional Review Board (IRB)

 - Greater than Minimal Risk (Full Board Review) Research Application - Greater than minimal risk as defined in 45CFR46 and 21CFR50.
 These applications require review by the full committee at a convened meeting.

 - LSUHSC-NO IRB PETAL Abbreviated Application - To enroll subjects in a PETAL CIRB-approved protocol, PI must submit a request to the Institution.
 In addition, the PI must submit the approved CIRB informed consent form (ICF) modified for local site use and the LSUHSC-NO HIPAA Authorization document.
 All study related documents must be made available to the LSUHSC-NO IRB through the PETAL Clinical Coordinating Center website or supplied to the LSUHSC-NO IRB as electronic versions of the documents.

-- IRBShare Abbreviated Application - Utilize when the LSUHSC-NO IRB will be the Shared IRB.
-If the LSUHSC-NO IRB will be considered as the Lead/Primary IRB, use the appropriate standard application listed as 1, 2 or 3.
+- IRBchoice Abbreviated Application - Utilize when the LSUHSC-NO IRB will be the RELYING IRB in the IRBchoice Network.
+[If the LSUHSC-NO IRB will be considered as the Lead/Primary IRB, use the appropriate standard application listed above as 1, 2 or 3.]
+Update 11/9/16

 B. Submit both of the following required forms with the IRB application:

 - Demographic Form - For use during the approval process only.
 Once a study is approved, use post-approval Change in Personnel Form.

 C. Other IRB and HIPPA forms that may be required during the application process include:

 - Waiver of Informed Consent, Waiver of HIPAA Authorization, and Waiver of Documentation of Informed Consent

 - Supplemental Application for International Research

 D. Submit an IBC Application or Request for IBC Exemption Form for the research project.
 Click here for IBC webpage.

 III.
 Post-approval IRB forms:

-- To add or remove personnel from an approved study, submit as one packet the following forms as required to IRBoffice@lsuhsc.edu.
+- Add or remove personnel from an approved study, submit as one packet the following forms as required to IRBoffice@lsuhsc.edu.